 Here are some of the top immune supporting nutrients to optimise:

 Vitamin D. There are many studies to show that people with higher vitamin D levels contract substantially fewer cold, flu, and other viral infections.
 Vitamin D also down regulates inflammatory compounds and optimal levels may help reduce the risk of autoimmune diseases.
 Studies also suggest that higher vitamin D levels are associated with a decreased risk of contracting a seasonal viral infection.
 There are only a few food sources of vitamin D as our main source is sunlight.
 Oily fish, mushrooms, full fat milk will contain a little but most people may benefit from a supplement.
-It is recommended you take a blood test to check your levels before supplementing.
-Home test kits are available
+For this reason the UK Government recommends all adults take a supplement of 10mcg through the Autumn/winter.

 Antioxidants.
 Immune cells like other cells need protection from damage by free radicals.
 Free radicals stop our immune system from functioning optimally.
 This is one of the reasons why antioxidants are important immune-system aids.
 Studies have shown that supplementing with antioxidants like vitamins C, E, and A stimulate immune function.
 Vitamin C is a key component of the immune system and also helps lower inflammation in the body.
 Vitamin C enhances the production and action of white blood cells; for example it increases the ability of neutrophils (a type of white blood cell) to attack and engulf viruses.
 Vitamin C has been shown to reduce the chances of catching a cold, and may speed up recovery from a cold.
 As it is water soluble take a supplement in doses through the day – 500mg every 2-3 hours up to 3g daily.
 Excess can have a laxative effect.